-During his sixty odd years on the road, he’d walk away from multiple truck collisions, some of them head-on; several motorcycle wrecks – some of THEM head-on, and an airplane crash from which he climbed into another new plane in two hours and flew away to the next show.
-You see, he had to use another plane because the first one had burned.
+During his sixty-odd years on the road, he’d walk away from multiple truck collisions, some of them head-on, several motorcycle wrecks – some of THEM head-on, and an airplane crash from which he climbed into another new plane in two hours and flew away to the next show.
+He had to use another plane because the first one had burned.

 Wow… reliving those interviews makes ME tired.

-The artists in Red Carpet country were amazing, as were the ancient mountains near Mears Oklahoma, which boasts a fine cheeseburger, but none match the juicy double meat masterpieces they serve at the Busy Bee in Hugo.
-There, the scarce seats are at a premium and you’re better to get your magnificent greasy ground beef through the drive-thru.
+The artists in Red Carpet country were terrific, as were the ancient mountains near Mears, Oklahoma, which boasts a fine cheeseburger.
+Still, none match the juicy double meat masterpieces they serve at the Busy Bee in Hugo.
+There, the scarce seats are at a premium, and you’re better to get your magnificent greasy ground beef through the drive-thru.

-I could talk about the time a dude pulled a knife on me in the beer joint in SE Oklahoma; then a gun.
+I could talk about when a dude pulled a knife on me in the beer joint in SE Oklahoma, then a gun.
 And nobody looked up either time.
-Or the story I did on a business owner who was either a man… or a woman… or both.
+Or the story I did on a business owner who was either a man… a woman… or both.
 No one knew for sure, so I wrote the whole story without using a single gender-bound pronoun.
-I liked that though.
+I liked that, though.
 Gave me a chance to show off to you and your kind, Decent Reader.

 And then there was the little old lady from Duncan who met me at her front door in a tube top and Daisy Dukes, insisting that we “go in a-swimmin'” at her stock pond later.
 I didn’t go.
 She was insulted.
 I remained clothed and in charge of my lunch.

-There exist in my memory dozens, if not hundreds of such stories.
-I’m proud to say that it was a colorful period filled with four-pound turnips (four pounds !), 800 pound wild hogs and a 60-foot totem pole made of concrete and wire mesh.
-There were fiddle makers, metal sculptors, pecan grovers, sheep drovers and a roving ratite rancher who fed his flocks of ostrich and cassowary from Cessna airplanes.
+There exist in my memory dozens, if not hundreds, of such stories.
+It was a colorful period filled with four-pound turnips (four pounds !), 800-pound wild hogs, and a 60-foot totem pole made of concrete and wire mesh.
+There were fiddle makers, metal sculptors, pecan groves, sheep drovers, and a roving ratite rancher who fed his flocks of ostrich and cassowary from Cessna airplanes.

 Then there was the sweet little old lady from Anadarko named Clara Moonlight.
 I didn’t have the honor of interviewing her, but I love that name.

-I could go on and on, and probably would, except that I wrote many of these stories over 20 years ago, and I’m convinced that there are many, many more out there today which have yet to be told.
+I could go on and on, and probably would, except that I wrote many of these stories over 20 years ago.
+I’m convinced that there are many more out there today who have yet to be told.
 They’re amazing stories.
 Cool stories.
 Almost UNBELIEVABLE stories.
 But they were real.
-Real as real gets.
+Confirmed as real gets.

 And the ones I’m “fixin’ to tell… they’re YOUR stories.

 I want to tell the world about you and yours.
 This is my plea, Good and Faithful Reader.
-I want to tell about your neighbors, your grandparents, your colossal farm animals, titanic turnips and other ponderous produce.
-I want to tell the world about the prairie dog city under your garage, the 2 x 4 blown through your oak tree by a Cat 3 tornado last summer, and the warehouse-sized concrete bunker you built underground to escape the next one.
+I want to know about your neighbors, grandparents, colossal farm animals, titanic turnips, and other ponderous produce.
+I want to tell the world about the prairie dog city under your garage, the 2 x 4 blown through your oak tree by a Cat 3 tornado last summer, and the warehouse-sized concrete bunker you built underground to escape the next.

-Give me your coal mine fires, your world class miniature horse farms, your herds of fainting goats.
+Give me your coal mine fires, world-class miniature horse farms, and herds of fainting goats.

 Seriously.
 I know you’re out there.

 So what’s in it for you?
 Fame?
 Probably, if only of a mild sort.
 Fortune?
 Maybe.
-Not a nickel from me, but maybe still; that is if you consider yourself lucky.
+Not a nickel from me, but perhaps if you consider yourself lucky.

 Truthfully, I can offer a few guarantees.
-I can assure that they’ll almost surely NEVER make New Yorker Magazine, or find their way to the Nobel Laureate Dinner.
-But they’ll be good times for you, good reads for the world and great stories.
+I can assure you that they’ll almost surely NEVER make New Yorker Magazine or find their way to the Nobel Laureate Dinner.
+But they’ll be good times for you, good reads for the world, and great stories.

 … with the latter being wonderfully successful.